Glossary

 Alternate / Opposite - the arrangement of leaves or branches on a stem - alternate - each leaf (or

-branch) arises from a different point on the stem on alternate sides -
+branch) arises from a different point on the stem on alternate sides - opposite - two leaves (or

 branches) arise from the same point on the stem on opposite sides - an arrangement of leaves

-whorled if several leaves originate (or appear to) from the same point on
+may also be classified as whorled if several leaves originate (or appear to) from the same point on

-a stem - the picture at right shows the alternate leaves of
+a stem - the picture at right shows the alternate leaves of White Elm - the picture at middle right

-White Elm - the picture at far right shows the opposite branches
+shows the alternate branches of White Elm - the picture at far right shows the opposite branches

-European Euonymus - MAD is an acronym that can be used to describe most trees that have
+of European Euonymus - MAD is an acronym that can be used to describe most trees that have

-oppostie branching (
+oppostie branching (Maples, Ashes, Dogwoods)

 Thallus - a plant body that is not differentiated into stems and leaves - lacks true roots and a